-In vacuum, equation (\ref{e}) coincides with the first two terms, i.e., the terms with $\gamma _{0}$ and $\gamma _{i}$, in equation (8) in [19].
-In the approach with 4D geometric quantities it is not possible to make any further simplification. \emph{In the 4D spacetime}, \emph{only the whole equation} ( \ref{e}) \emph{is physically meaningful and there is no physical sense in some parts of it, for example, to take the part with} $\gamma _{0}$ \emph{ separately from those ones with} $\gamma _{i}$.
-Note that in the approach with 3-vectors there is not any Maxwell's equation that corresponds to equation (\ref{e}).
+In vacuum, Eq. (\ref{e}) coincides with the first two terms, i.e., the terms with $\gamma _{0}$ and $\gamma _{i}$, in Eq.
+(8) in [18].
+In the approach with 4D geometric quantities, i.e., in the ISR, it is not possible to make any further simplification. \emph{In 4D spacetime}, \emph{only the whole Eq.} (\ref{e}) \emph{is physically meaningful and there is no physical sense in some parts of it, for example, to take the part with} $\gamma _{0}$ \emph{ separately from those ones with} $\gamma _{i}$.
+Note that in the approach with 3D vectors there is not any Maxwell's equation that corresponds to Eq. ( \ref{e}).